syncfusion-content/blazor-docs/blazor/rich-text-editor/how-to/update-value.md

+---
+layout: post
+title: How to Update Value in Blazor RichTextEditor Component | Syncfusion
+description: Checkout and learn about Update Value in Blazor RichTextEditor component of Syncfusion, and more details.
+platform: Blazor
+control: RichTextEditor
+documentation: ug
+---

 # Capture ctrl+s to update the value

 To achieve this, we need to bind the `keydown` event to the Rich Text Editor content and capture the `ctrl + s` key press using its `keyCode`.